Graduate Certificate in Domestic and Family Violence

 Details

 This certificate is designed for flexible delivery to meet the needs of students and practitioners who may be working full- or part-time.
-Topics in this curriculum will comprise of face-to-face workshops as well as online coursework and participation.
+Topics in this curriculum will comprise of a combination of self-paced learning materials and live-video seminars with our expert teaching team and will keep you at the forefront of new evidence, policy and practice developments in the family violence sector.
+Optional on-campus events twice yearly provide further opportunities to network with sector practitioners as well as current students, teaching staff and alumni.

 Ongoing assessment throughout the semester includes tests, essays, reports, presentations, research projects, and practical assignments.